1821info11b,: Caleb Crompton

 Source: Australian War Memorial, Roll of Honour cards, 1914-1918 War Go to <View circular>

 Caleb Crompton would have been proud of his descendants.
+Note: In fact NF Wellington was his brother-in-law and FC Sale his cousin.

 Enlistment

-Leslie crompton Blackman, once a blacksmith born Miners Rest and now a gas fitter working for the Melbourne Gas Company on St Kilda Road, signed his attestation papers in Melbourne on 5 July 1915 and reported to the 5th Battalion's 'D' Coy. at their Broadmeadows training camp.
+Leslie Crompton BLACKMAN, once a blacksmith born Miners Rest and now a gas fitter working for the Melbourne Gas Company on St Kilda Road, signed his attestation papers in Melbourne on 5 July 1915 and reported to the 5th Battalion's 'D' Coy. at their Broadmeadows training camp.
 In 1915 this was through the northern suburbs, past Fawkner Cemetery and along Sydney Road to a large paddock [enclosed land] bounded, on the south, by road from Sydney Road to Broadmeadows railway station and on the east the disused Melbourne to Cambelltown railway, and on the west by fields dotted with stony outcrops, a description which might aptly describe the cemetery in the S.W. corner.

 A modern map showing the extent of the Broadmeadows camp - kB jpg